It’s completely crazy, isn’t it?

 That’s the Croatian coast for you.
 Every inch is a beach.
-And because there are so many inches of this famous coast, you can always find a private one.
-Just for yourself.
+And because there are so many inches of this famous coast, you can find the one just for yourself.

 3| Ask a local if there are small uninhabited islands around.
 Most of them swim there to escape the crowds.

-Get them to take you there.
-Even if there are no organised tours, a local will usually be persuaded to give you a lift.
+Even if there are no organised tours, locals can be persuaded to give you a lift.

 The inlets are breath-taking there.